fxstein/todo/docs/BUG_REPORTING_DESIGN.md

 ## Cursor Rules Integration

-The bug reporting system will automatically add cursor rules to `.cursorrules` on each installation to ensure AI agents follow the correct behavior:
+The bug reporting system will automatically add cursor rules to `.cursor/rules/` on each installation to ensure AI agents follow the correct behavior:

 ```markdown
 ## Bug Reporting